yvelikova/axway-open-docs/content/en/docs/cass_admin/cassandra_config.md

 To tolerate the loss of one Cassandra node and to ensure 100% data consistency, API Gateway requires at a minimum the following Cassandra cluster configuration running in a production class environment:

 * Three Cassandra nodes (with one seed node)
+    * A seed node is contacted by other nodes joining the Cassandra-Cluster to get required Cluster-Information, therefore the seed node must be started first
+    * It is not recommended to make all Cassandra-Nodes a seed, as they are producing traffic overhead
 * `Replication factor` setting set to `3`, so each node holds 100% of the data.
 * `QUORUM` read/write consistency to ensure that you are reading from a quorum of Cassandra nodes (two) every time.
   {{% alert title="Caution" color="warning" %}}